openstack/keystone-specs/api/v3/identity-api-v3.rst

 - ``name`` (string)

   Unique project name, within the owning domain.
+Note that it is possible for a project to have the same name as its domain.

 Optional attributes: